zed/imunifyav-doc/docs/imunifyav/README.md

 ### How to stop ImunifyAV

-For CentOS6/CloudLinux6, run the following command:
+For CentOS/CloudLinux OS 6, run the following command:

 <div class="notranslate">